-If the claims administrator denies your claim (an adverse benefit determination), you have the right to file a written appeal within 180 calendar days of the date you receive the adverse benefit determination notice.
-The CBA-Appeals Administrator (the reviewer) has full and discretionary authority to administer and interpret the plan for all internal appeals.
+If the claims administrator denies your claim (an Adverse Benefit Determination), you have the right to file a written appeal within 180 calendar days of the date you receive the Adverse Benefit Determination notice.
+The CBA Appeals Administrator (the reviewer) has full and discretionary authority to administer and interpret the Plan for all internal appeals.

-Appeals for urgent care claims may be filed verbally.
+Appeals for Urgent Care Claims may be filed verbally.
 All others must be filed in writing with the appeals administrator (by either U.S. mail or overnight delivery) to the address listed in the Contacts table.

-Internal Appeal Timeline Filing deadline Within 180 calendar days of the date you receive the written adverse benefit determination from the claims administrator

-Internal Appeal Timeline Urgent care Within 72 hours from receipt of the appeal When you will Pre-service Within 30 calendar days from receipt of the appeal be notified of a determination Concurrent care In the appeal time frame for pre-service, urgent care or post-service claims as appropriate to the request Post-service Within 60 calendar days from receipt of the appeal
+Internal Appeal Timeline Within 180 calendar days of the date you receive the written Adverse Benefit Determination from the claims administrator Urgent care Within 72 hours from receipt of the appeal When you will Pre-service Within 30 calendar days from receipt of the appeal be notified of a determination Concurrent care In the appeal time frame for pre-service, urgent care or post-service claims as appropriate to the request Post-service Within 60 calendar days from receipt of the appeal